 1935 H. Ellsworth Vines v.
 Lester Stoefen.
 Vines won 25-1 (96.1%).

 Unfortunately there was no big amateur signing at the end of 1934.
 In 1935 Vines took on Lester Stoefen in a tour that proved to be very one sided.
 At one stage Vines led Stoefen 25-1.
-The final tally of matches is not known, but Vines won by a wide margin.
+Then Stoefen had to withdraw due to ill health, cutting short the tour.
 This tour was not very successful.

 1936 H. Ellsworth Vines v.
 Lester Stoefen.
 Vines won 75-15 (83.3%).

-With no big amateur signing, another second rate tour between Vines, Stoefen, Berkeley Bell and George Lott took place.
+With no big amateur signing, another second rate tour between Vines and Stoefen took place.
 The final scores are not known for certain (some sources say Vines won 75-15), but it can be assumed that Vines won fairly comfortably.
 At the end of 1936 reigning Wimbledon and U. S. champion Fred Perry turned pro, providing a much needed boost to the pro game.

 1937 H. Ellsworth Vines v.
 Fred Perry.
 Vines won 32-29 (52.4%).